How to Build Referral Partnerships as an Independent Notary

 - Spend less time chasing and more time serving

-The goal?
-Get other professionals talking about you when you’re not in the room.
+The goal is simple: get other professionals talking about you when you’re not in the room.

 Step 1: Identify Your Ideal Client and Target Market